barisMarathon/uber-clone/README.md

 Other Uber options are now selectable such as UberXL and Comfort rather than hard-coded UberX.

-Basic waiting screen after comfirming your Uber.
+Basic waiting screen after confirming your Uber.